 Gastroesophageal reflux disease (GERD) is common.
 It occurs in 10 to 20% of adults.
 It also occurs frequently in infants, sometimes beginning at birth ( see Gastroesophageal Reflux in Children Gastroesophageal Reflux in Children Gastroesophageal reflux is the backward movement of food and acid from the stomach into the esophagus and sometimes into the mouth.
 Reflux may be caused by the infant’s position during feeding... read more ).

 The stomach lining protects the stomach from the effects of its own acid.
 Because the esophagus lacks a similar protective lining, stomach acid and bile that flow backward (reflux) into the esophagus may cause symptoms and in some cases damage.

-Acid and bile reflux when the lower esophageal sphincter is not functioning properly.
-When a person is standing or sitting, gravity helps to prevent the reflux of stomach contents into the esophagus, which explains why reflux can worsen when a person is lying down.
+Acid and bile reflux into the esophagus when the lower esophageal sphincter is not functioning properly.
+When a person is standing or sitting, gravity helps prevent the reflux of stomach contents into the esophagus, which explains why reflux can worsen when a person is lying down.
 Reflux is also more likely to occur soon after meals, when the volume and acidity of contents in the stomach are higher and the sphincter is less likely to work properly.
 Factors contributing to reflux include

 Prolonged exposure of the lower part of the esophagus to repeated reflux may cause

 Inflammation of the esophagus (esophagitis)

 Ulcers (disruptions of the inner surface) of the esophagus (erosive esophagitis)

 Changes to the cells lining the esophagus (Barrett esophagus)